Spring

 Thumbnail image for Easter – Celebrating Life’s New Beginnings

 Easter has long celebrated the rebirth of nature, as Spring splashes her seeds and flower buds around the garden at this time.
-Seasonal Wisdom takes a look at this popular holiday, which has old roots and arcane folklore, in this post illustrated by vintage Easter cards from Riptheskull on Flickr.
+Seasonal Wisdom takes a look at Easter folklore over the centuries, as well as vintage Easter cards from Riptheskull on Flickr.

 Read the full article →